Edumynt/edumynt.in/src/content/courses/literature/indian-writers/nissim-ezekiel/6_Practice_MCQs.md

     b) Cultural pretensions
     </details>

-**45. The poem "Philosophy" suggests that excessive intellectualization can lead to:**
+**45. The poem "Philosophy" suggests that the pursuit of abstract truth can lead to:**
     a) Greater wisdom
-    b) Detachment and isolation
+    b) Detachment from concrete experience
-    c) Spiritual enlightenment
+    c) Spiritual fulfillment
     d) Social harmony
     <details>
     <summary>Answer</summary>
-    b) Detachment and isolation
+    b) Detachment from concrete experience
     </details>

 **46. Ezekiel's poetry is often described as:**